PhysicsWizard/SDL2BinTree/README.md

 At this stage I am leaving the project as is.

 It will generate 20 random nodes on launch and display them using SDL.
-In future I would like to add user input functionality but I', shifting focus to other work.
+In future I would like to add user input functionality but I am shifting focus to other work.

 ![Screenshot of App](src/images/appScreen1.PNG)
 The Project makes use of SDL2 and SDL2_TTF.